top of page

 2. Provide your PayPal-associated email address so we can send your invoice.

 After your payment is processed, your spot in the course will be confirmed!
-You will also receive a reminder email about one week before the course begins in May 2025.
+You will also receive a reminder email about one week before the course begins.

 How can I make a payment?